momiji/kpx/README.md

 #### Kerberos configuration

-Using kerberos authentication is easy, and the `credential:` setting allows to specify which user login/password to use.
+Using kerberos authentication can be done in two ways:

+- using native OS kerberos where supported (Windows/Linux/MacOS?), by using `kerberos` as `proxy.credential` or `proxy.credentials` (PAC)
+- using login/password by using a `credential:` with `login` and `password` to use

 #### Credentials settings